-History says that Cleopatra frequently indulged in milk baths enriched with herbs and honey.
+History says that Cleopatra frequently indulged in a milk bath enriched with herbs and honey.
 Although we can’t be 100% sure that this was true, there’s evidence that she wouldn’t have been the only royal woman taking milk baths in those times.
-Only a few decades after Cleopatra’s death, Poppaea, the second wife of Emperor Nero, as historian Tacitus said, the most beautiful woman of her time, always traveled with a herd of female donkeys so that she could milk them and use it in baths.
+Only a few decades after Cleopatra’s death, Poppaea, the second wife of Emperor Nero, as historian Tacitus said, the most beautiful woman of her time, always traveled with a herd of female donkeys so that she could milk them and use them in baths.

-While the milk back then was reserved for royalty, today, every woman can afford to take advantage of an easy nourishing milk bath for self-care for beneficial effects on the skin.
+While the milk bath was reserved for royalty, today, every woman can afford to take advantage of an easy nourishing milk bath for self-care for beneficial effects on the skin.
 Mixing milk with the bathwater has been practiced for centuries as a fast, easy, and cheap way to moisturize and soften your skin while you simply relax in the tub.

 What is a Milk Bath?

 Silkier than a bubble wash and creamier than a soak, milk baths are incredible at leaving your skin soft and smooth when you finally drain the plug.
 Why?
 Because milk is naturally rich in lactic acid, meaning it helps to exfoliate and soften the skin as you soak.
 Also, milk is super nourishing, calming, and soothing, so bath milk works as a whole-body treatment while you do absolutely nothing but relax with your magazine in hand and favorite song on.
 So it’s a win-win situation.